The etcd service on the ESXi host fails to start after the host is renamed

 Additional Information

-In vSphere 8 environment, even if you are not using any K8S-related service or app, the cluster will choose three hosts as etcd nodes and enable the etcdClientComm and etcdPeerComm services.
+In a vSphere 8 environment, even if no K8S-related services or applications are in use, the cluster will still designate three hosts as etcd nodes and activate the etcdClientComm and etcdPeerComm services on them.